AlexLeonardi/cs205project/README.md

 - A github repository which provides a production-ready framework for reinforcement learning with PyTorch [[3]](#3)
 - A Stanford publication on playing tetris using deep reinforcement learning [[4]](#4)

-We then built upon these sources with knowledge from the course to parallelize our implementation using OpenMP and MPI.
+We then built upon these sources with knowledge from the course to parallelize our implementation using OpenMP and CUDA while also attempting to utilize MPI.

-[EXPLAIN OPENMP  implementation]

 The first parallelization scheme we implemented was OpenMP.
 Throughout the process of training our Tetris agent, there were several opportunities to introduce OpenMP parallelization.
 Using PyTorch’s OpenMP backend we could run several Tetris environments simultaneously and parallelize the process of generating a batch.
 We can control these variables by using num_envs and batch_size, respectively.
-When it comes to actually accessing OpenMP parallelization, we can use the at::set_num_threads command from PyTorch’s ATen library in conjunction with the standard OMP_NUM_THREADS to specify the number of threads we plan to use, and using at::parallel_for should allow us to mimic the effect of OpenMP’s #pragma parallel for.
+When it comes to actually accessing OpenMP parallelization, we can use the at::set_num_threads command from PyTorch’s ATen library in conjunction with the standard OMP_NUM_THREADS to specify the number of threads we plan to use.

-When parallelizing simulations, overhead will likely arise from synchronization since various simulations will take different amounts of time to complete before they can be used to update the network.
-We expected to see a near-linear speed-up since the simulations will likely account for a large portion of our application’s runtime.
-We would also expect this speed-up to be scalable to a certain extent since new simulations can be run on the additional threads, but we would expect the marginal speed-up to decrease as thread count increases since the marginal benefit of additional simulations on agent performance decreases depending on how long we have waited since we last updated the network.
+When parallelizing simulations, we expected to see overhead from synchronization since various simulations take different amounts of time to complete before they can be used to update the network.
+We expected to see a near-linear speed-up at first since the simulations will likely account for a large portion of our application’s runtime, and we expected this speed-up to be scalable to a certain extent since new simulations can be run on the additional threads.
+That being said, we expected the marginal speed-up to decrease as thread count increases since the marginal benefit of additional simulations on agent performance decreases depending on how long we have waited since we last updated the network.

-[EXPLAIN MPI  implementation and difficulties]
+Additionally, we were able to use libtorch’s compatibility with CUDA 10.2 to access performance improvements through GPU-accelerated computing.
+This was done at a fairly high level that did not require us to explicitly write any CUDA code, and instead involved changing hyperparameters to enable CUDA and set the GPU as the device, as well as changes to compiler files and CmakeList.txt files in order to make the CMake compiler compatible with CUDA/cuDNN and enable automatic optimizations by the compiler and by libtorch.
+Version control issues in the cpprl repo and a lack of backwards-compatibility in the Pytorch C++ API required the use of older versions of libtorch, CUDA, and libcudnn7 that weren’t fully compatible with each other; as a result, our CUDA implementation also required some further changes to specific lines in various library and compiler files in order to resolve otherwise-fatal issues that were fixed in later versions of libtorch and CUDA.

+Lastly, we attempted to access distributed-memory parallel processing through an MPI implementation of the PPO learning algorithm.
+While we were not able to fully connect this implementation to the rest of the project, we were able to produce an initial implementation of the distributed algorithm itself; this is discussed at greater length in the Discussion section below.

 ## Model and Data